aamnah/notes.aamnah.com/README.md

 - [ ] Make the site look good
 - [ ] add 'Edit on Github' link
 - [ ] add Page/Post Titles
+- [ ] add _path_ to post meta to make it easeir to find the relevant file

 #### Features
 - [ ] Search